Decode-AI-By-Sanjeev/Decode-AiML/Section 01 - Decode Python for ML A2Z/1.07 Lists in Python/README.md

 - List Comprehension Explained with Code
 - Miscellaneous List Methods Demonstrated

-#PythonLists #ListMethodsPython #ListComprehension #ListIndexing #NestedLists #PythonLists #ListIndexing #ListSlicing #PythonDataStructures #PythonProgramming #MutableLists
+#PythonLists #ListMethodsPython #ListComprehension #ListIndexing #NestedLists #PythonLists #ListIndexing #ListSlicing #PythonDataStructures #PythonProgramming #MutableLists #DecodeAiML

 ---

-**Decode AI Youtube Channel** : [@decodeAiBySanjeev](https://www.youtube.com/@decodeAiBySanjeev)
+**Decode AiML Youtube Channel** : [@decodeAiML](https://www.youtube.com/@decodeAiML)
 - We are committed to uploading **one topic every day** exclusively on our YouTube channel.
 - All associated **course content** (Jupyter Notebooks, handwritten notes, etc.) will be available here on GitHub.
 - **Lecture Language**: Hindi + English (Code-mixed for better understanding)

 ---
-👨‍💻 About Decode AI:
+👨‍💻 About Decode AiML:

 We're not your average tutorial channel.
-Decode AI is built by IIT alumni with hands-on experience at companies like Google, NVIDIA, Samsung Research, Oracle, and Flipkart.
+Decode AiML is built by IIT alumni with hands-on experience at companies like Google, NVIDIA, Samsung Research, Oracle, and Flipkart.

 🎓 Our mission is simple: